 If you’re concerned about the cost of making the transition to cloud computing, you’re not alone.
 The immediate cost of instituting a cloud-based server is a concern for 20% of institutions.
 However, those trying to weigh the benefits and drawbacks of using the cloud must consider much more than the initial cost; they must also understand ROI.

-The pay-as-you-go structure also extends to the information storage capacity available to service your stakeholders and customers, which implies you’ll only pay for what you use and won’t be charged for what you don’t.
-When such aspects are combined, they lead to reduced costs and better returns.
+The pay-as-you-go structure also extends to servicing your stakeholders and customers with information storage capacity.
+This implies you’ll pay only for what you use and won’t incur charges for what you don’t use.
+When you combine these aspects, they lead to reduced costs and better returns.

 And when you’re on the cloud, having quick access to your customer database will save you time and resources when starting new projects.
 And, for those who are concerned about paying for properties they do not need, most cloud-computing services pay as you go.
 This implies that even if you don’t take full advantage of whatever the cloud has to deliver, you won’t have to spend financial resources on it.